screetsec/LALIN/README.md

 ## :scroll: Changelog
 Lalin gets updated weekly with new features, improvements and bugfixes.
-Be sure to check out the [Changelog]
+Be sure to check out the [Changelog] now Release Lalin v1.5 ( 15-06-2016 )

 ## :book: How it works